-Whether you are a shift manager, sales manager, drilling superintendent, or business owner, all of these roles, need you to have top leadership skills and use them appropriately.
+Whether you are a shift manager, sales manager, drilling superintendent, or business owner, all of these roles need you to have top leadership skills and use them appropriately.

-If you are promoted into a leadership role, you will quickly realize you need to hone your skills or you’ll struggle in your new position.
+If you are promoted into a leadership role, you will quickly realize you need to hone your skills, or you’ll struggle in your new position.

 Life has a way of elevating true champions.
 Just as cream rises to the top of milk, true champions rise to the top of companies, departments, projects, and committees.

 When that happens, old relationships fall away.
 It can be emotional and difficult, but it’s part of the price of leadership.
-Champions must be separated from the crowd before they can be elevated into prominence.

 You’re Not “One of the Gang” Anymore

-You shouldn’t be cruel or dismissive of others, but you have to respond to the call of success.
+Don’t be cruel or dismissive of others, but you have to respond to the call of success.
 That call will always separate you before it elevates you.
 I have seen people elevated while trying to hang on to someone from the old days.

 Keep A Circle of Like-Minded People